-Raising the cap on noneconomic damages would result in the following changes to medical malpractice costs in California: (1) higher costs due to an increase in the amount of awards and settlements in medical malpractice cases and (2) higher costs due to an increase in the likelihood that an injured individual files a medical malpractice claim.
-These higher costs could be potentially partially offset by a decrease in medical malpractice costs stemming from a change in health care providers' behavior in an effort to avert medical malpractice lawsuits.
-On balance, these factors would likely increase the costs associated with resolving medical malpractice claims.
-The higher medical malpractice costs would, in turn, increase costs for health care providers in the following ways: (1) increase medical malpractice costs for health care providers that self-insure and/or (2) increase medical malpractice premiums for providers that purchase medical malpractice insurance.
+Raising the cap on noneconomic damages would result in higher medical malpractice costs due to an increase in the amount of awards and settlements in medical malpractice cases and could result in higher medical malpractice costs due to a potential increase in the number of medical malpractice claims filed.
+These higher costs would likely be partially offset by a decrease in medical malpractice costs stemming from a change in health care providers' behavior in an effort to avert medical malpractice lawsuits.
+On net, these factors would likely increase the costs associated with resolving medical malpractice claims relative to what they would be absent the measure.
+The higher medical malpractice costs would, in turn, increase costs for health care providers.

 Increased Costs for State and Local Government Purchasers and Providers of Health Care Services.
 As noted earlier, state and local governments purchase and directly provide tens of billions of dollars of health care services annually.
+The degree to which increased malpractice costs resulting from the measure would have fiscal effects on state and local governments depends, in large part, on the degree to which additional malpractice costs are passed on to state and local governments as purchasers of health care services in the form of higher prices for health coverage and health care services.
+Our analysis assumes additional medical malpractice costs are generally passed along to purchasers of health care coverage and health care services.
 According to one federal analysis, medical malpractice costs are about 2 percent of total health care spending (both governmental and nongovernmental) nationally.
-This federal analysis also found that federal medical malpractice reforms that serve to limit medical malpractice litigation-including caps on noneconomic damages-would reduce national medical malpractice premiums by about 10 percent, on average.
-Assuming malpractice costs are about 2 percent of state and local government health care spending in California and raising the cap on noneconomic damages would increase medical malpractice costs for state and local government health care purchasers and providers by an average of 10 percent, state and local government health care spending would increase by about 0.2 percent-or by the high tens of millions of dollars annually.
-However, given the uncertainty surrounding these assumptions, actual costs associated with raising the cap could range from the low tens of millions of dollars to over one hundred million dollars annually.
+This federal analysis also found that a package of several federal medical malpractice reforms that serve to limit medical malpractice litigation-including caps on noneconomic damages-would reduce national medical malpractice costs are about 2 percent of state and local government health care spending in California and raising the cap on noneconomic damages would, on net, increase medical malpractice costs for state and local government health care purchasers and providers by an average of 10 percent, state and local government health care spending would increase by about 0.2 percent-or by the high tens of millions of dollars annually.
+However, given the uncertainty surrounding these assumptions-including the degree to which the assumptions in the federal analysis noted above can be applied to changes associated with raising the cap on noneconomic damages in California-actual costs associated with raising the cap could range from the low tens of millions of dollars to over one hundred million dollars annually.

-Potential Increased Government Health Care Costs Due to Practice of "Defensive Medicine"
+Potential Increased Government Health Care Costs Due to Changes in the Amount and Types of Health Care Services Provided